I7-Examples/Zork/docs/source.txt

 say "You cannot go down without breaking many bones."
 Up from Torch Room is nowhere.
 Instead of going up from Torch Room: say "You cannot reach the rope."
-An ivory torch is here.
-"Sitting on the pedestal is a flaming torch, made of ivory."
+An ivory torch is in Torch Room.
+The initial appearance of the ivory torch is "Sitting on the pedestal is a flaming torch, made of ivory."
 The size of the ivory torch is 20.
 The case-points of the ivory torch is 14.
 After taking the ivory torch for the first time: